mahfuzkamalsohan/particle-system/README.md

 More on that [here](https://www.sfml-dev.org/tutorials/3.0/).

-1. Clone this Repository
+1. Clone this Repository.

-2. Copy and paste the .dll files from SFML to the project directory
+2. Copy and paste the .dll files from SFML to the project directory.

-3. Build the Project and Run the Simulation:
+3. Build the Project and Run the Simulation.